-- In 2014, GREY2K USA drafted and helped pass a bill to prohibit commercial dog racing in Colorado.
+- In 2014, GREY2K USA drafted and worked to pass a bill to prohibit commercial dog racing in Colorado.

 - In 2014, GREY2K USA supported a West Virginia bill that permanently reduced dog racing subsidies by 10%.

-- In 2014, GREY2K USA drafted and helped pass a comprehensive greyhound injury reporting law in Arizona.
+- In 2014, GREY2K USA drafted and worked to pass a comprehensive greyhound injury reporting law in Arizona.

 - In 2014, GREY2K USA led a worldwide campaign to again keep dog racing out of South Africa.

 - In 2013, years of advocacy by GREY2K USA resulted in the implementation of new greyhound welfare regulations in Florida.